xpandit/doc-process-hack/Challenge1/readme.md

 ## 1. Environment Creation and Resources Deployment

-**Expected Duration:** 30 minutes
+**Expected Duration:** 5 minutes

 ## Introduction
-Your goal in this challenge is to create the services necessary to conduct this hackathon.
-You will deploy the required resources in Azure, including the Azure AI services that will be used in the subsequent challenges.
+Your goal in this challenge is to review access to the resources and get their keys to conduct this hackathon.
+The resources are already deployed in Azure, including the Azure AI services that will be used in the subsequent challenges.
 By completing this challenge, you will set up the foundation for the rest of the hackathon.

 ## Introduction to the services